szilard/datascience-latency/README.md

 multicore, pipelining etc. for the above 4 classes of analytical tasks.

-Would be also instructive to think about these for distributed systems, especially for the overhyped "big data" tools (though in most "big data" architectures the JVM etc. makes this very hard).
+Would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this very hard).